EN / TR

 StructureEnvelopeSystem

-The building is an environmental filter.
-Returns on investment are measured in energy, comfort, and social capital.
+Performance is measured in energy, comfort, adaptability, and social value.

 View Generative Facades Lab →